iand675/sane/README.md

 4. `cabal sandbox init`
 5. `cabal install --only-dependencies`

-Building && running the server:
+Building & running the server:

 0. `vagrant ssh`
 1. `cd /vagrant/server/web`
 2. `cabal build`
 3. `./dist/build/sane/sane`
 4. Server will be running at 192.168.33.10:3000/

+### Building the Prelaunch Site

+0. cd into the "prelaunch" directory.
+1. If building for development, `grunt dev`.
+2. Else, `grunt production` to build and inject Google Analytics.